 Thanks to modern technology, there are many options available to keep your entire home at an appropriate humidity level.
-A good rule of thumb to keep in mind for maintaining proper humidity in your home is to keep it at about 45%.
-Anything over 50% is too humid, while anything less than 30% is much too dry.
+A good rule of thumb to keep in mind for maintaining proper humidity in your home is to keep it at about 42%.
+Anything over 60% is too humid, while anything less than 30% is much too dry.

-If you live in a place where the temperatures drop significantly during the winter months, you need to consider adding humidity to your home— especially in the room where your piano resides.
+If you live in a place where the humidity drops significantly during the winter months (i.e. you shock each other when you kiss during the winter–it’s not good to be scared of your wife until May!), you need to consider adding humidity to your home— especially in the room where your piano resides.

 Another low-tech way to add humidity to your home is to fill each room with houseplants.
 If you keep them properly watered, they will continually release water vapor through their leaves.
 Bonus: there are certain varieties of houseplant that will also help purify their air in your home.
 You’ll have an appropriate amount of humidity AND higher-quality air to breathe!

-Single Room— If you are most concerned about ensuring that the room your piano is in has the right balance of humidity, a single room humidifier might be your best option.
+Single Room: If you are most concerned about ensuring that the room your piano is in has the right balance of humidity, a single room humidifier might be your best option.
 There are several different brands you can choose from that will work efficiently for a single room.
 Most brands will tell you the square footage they cover, so when you’re shopping for a humidifier make sure you know the square footage of the room where your piano sits.

-Throughout the Home— You can also purchase a humidifier that attaches to your furnace and regulates the humidity of your entire home.
+Throughout the Home: You can also purchase a humidifier that attaches to your furnace and regulates the humidity of your entire home.
 There are units that look like slightly larger versions of the single room humidifiers we mentioned above; they can regulate your entire home’s humidity as well.